HOW CAN I CREATE A COMPELLING FUTURE?

 Create and maintain momentum with S.M.A.R.T. goals

-When setting goals, make sure they follow these principles.
+When setting goals, there are a few guiding principles you can use to keep you on track.
 We use the acronym S.MA.R.T. to precisely map out measurable, attainable goals.
 A S.M.A.R.T. goal should be:

 - Measurable: Precision is your friend when it comes to goal setting.
 When you can measure, you’ll actually see your progress and know when you achieve it.
 Concrete criteria helps everyone stay on track.
 For example, “get better at money” is not a measurable goal; it’s unclear what “better” means here.
 You need to have solid metrics in mind!
 Have the goal to understand your current spending patterns, pay off your credit cards and start saving 25% of your income per month by the end of the year — now you have benchmarks that you can use to check your progress on the way to success.

 - Achievable: If you can’t actually attain your goal it will only serve to frustrate and dishearten you.
 You’re not going to create a billion-dollar business or become a world-class concert pianist overnight.
 Many times when we’re creating big goals we get too lofty, making them seem impossible.
 This leads us to the next element…